Healthy Families Program

 Mommies, Daddies and Me Groups

-Parent groups are offered regularly giving families the opportunity to enhance their support network by exchanging ideas and personal experiences that they’ve encountered.
-Healthy Families partners with the Florida Circle of Parents which is a statewide network of mutual-self-help parent support groups.
-Mutual support and self-help programs promote positive parenting in communities by providing social support, reducing isolation and building the self-esteem of parents.
+Parent groups are offered regularly, giving families the opportunity to enhance their support network by exchanging ideas and personal experiences that they’ve encountered.
+Healthy Families partners with the Florida Circle of Parents, which is a statewide network of mutual-self-help parent support groups.
+Mutual support and self-help programs promote positive parenting in communities by providing social support, reducing isolation and building parents’ self-esteem.
 A children’s program is available for the parents that attend the group meetings.
-Activities for children promote self-esteem and positive skill building of children.
+Activities for children promote self-esteem and positive skill-building of children.
 Groups are open to the public and can be viewed on the calendar tab.

 Our organization is grateful for the many community supporters who sponsor and donate to our monthly groups.
-For more information, contact Becky Bennett at email@example.com or 727-967-7509.
+For more information, contact Atiya at email@example.com or call Atiya’s phone number: (352) 999-12815.

 A Proven Program with Positive Results

-- 96% of children received age-appropriate developmental screening at prescribed intervals.
+- 88% of children received age-appropriate developmental screenings at prescribed intervals.
 Early detection of developmental delays allows for early treatment and reduces the likelihood that more serious and costly problems will develop.

 Healthy Families also contributes to workforce development by promoting personal responsibility that leads to family self-sufficiency: